Intelligent Transportation Systems Using External Infrastructure: A Literature Survey: Introduction

-Of course, manufacturers of ITS and the automotive industry have also business opportunities: In 2014, the worldwide annual turnover was around 30 billion Euros for connected driving applications, it increased to 170 - 180 billion Euros in the year 2020.
-The application "Collaborative Cruise Control" which enables continuous exchange between vehicles and infrastructure is an important example.
-This function is already used by Tesla for its feature AutoPilot excessively in 4 billion miles on the road.
-Personalized on-board entertainment, fleet management and platooning \cite{Sheik.122019} are further influential value-added services of ITS.
-So, these systems can make a valuable contribution in the transportation segment.
+For the manufacturers of ITS and the automotive industry there is also a business opportunity: in 2014, the worldwide annual turnover was around 30 billion euros for connected driving applications, which increased to 170 - 180 billion euros in 2020.
+Considering the application `Collaborative Cruise Control' as an example, it enables continuous information exchange between vehicles and the infrastructure and has already been used by Tesla for its feature AutoPilot over a distance in excess of 4 billion miles on the road.
+Moreover, personalized onboard entertainment, fleet management, and platooning \cite{Sheik.122019} are other influential value-added services of ITS.
+Thus, these systems could make a valuable contribution to the transportation segment.

-To the best of our knowledge, there exists no other current peer-reviewed systematic literature survey which provides technical details about existing Intelligent Transportation Systems which use external sensors and other infrastructures.
-However, the papers \cite{A.Kotsi.2020d,.12112021t,M.Lu.2014,MengLu.2018} and \cite{.12112021c} list ITS in general, they do not give technical details nor the exact selection criterion of their listed systems.
-Hence, we aim to fill this gap by a systematic literature review from the last decade.
-Furthermore, we make for better understanding a historical summary of such systems.
-While this review does not cover a deep entry into the specific topics in the field of ITS (e.g. communication, architecture, object detection or tracking), it provides an overview about existing solutions, trends and current open research questions in the field.
+To the best of our knowledge, there exists no systematic literature survey of existing intelligent transportation systems using external infrastructure that provides details about hardware and software, and their value-added contributions.
+Papers \cite{A.Kotsi.2020d,.12112021t,M.Lu.2014,MengLu.2018} and \cite{.12112021c} list ITS in general.
+However, they do not give technical details nor the exact selection criterion of their listed systems.
+Therefore, the purpose of this paper is to provide a systematic literature review of the last decade.
+Furthermore, to improve understanding, we provide a historical summary of such systems.
+While this review does not cover the specific topics in the field of ITS (e.g. communication, architecture, object detection, or tracking) in depth, it provides an overview of existing ITS solutions, trends in terms of the sensors and software features used, and the current outstanding research questions in the field.

-In this paper, we select documents about implemented ITS from 2009 until today.
-Additionally, we accept for the historical insertion documents the first known ITS.
-Then, we categorize the test fields according to their general functionality.
-To make the several systems comparable, we extract the important characteristic as well as the novelty of each ITS.
+This paper covers documents relating to ITS from 2009 until the present day.
+In addition, documents published prior to this date have been considered where they relate to the first use of ITS.
+Then, we categorize the test fields according to their general functionalities.
+To make the systems comparable, we extract the relevant characteristics in terms of sensors and value-added contributions.
 Lastly, we highlight and visualize the results and show the trends of the development in the area of ITS.
+As shown in Figure \ref{figIntro}, ITS are located in North America, Europe, and Asia.